SceneGate/Yarhl/docs/guides/Yarhl-nutshell.md

 This is the main feature of Yarhl and the most important one, no doubt, 10/10 Yarhl users would say so<sup>1</sup>.
-Yarhl has a virtual file system to handle your files while mantaining your computer intact, you can now delete your "tests" folder and clean your desktop after-ages.
+Yarhl has a virtual file system to handle your files while maintaining your computer intact, you can now delete your "tests" folder and clean your desktop after-ages.

 <sup>1</sup> <small>None of Yarhl users wants to talk with me anymore.
 This may